sunyshore/wordsmith/README.md

 ## About
 Made for Hack the 6ix 2021 with Amy C., David C., and Jagrit R.<br>
-We'd like to thank Lukas B. and another mentor from the Hack the 6ix team for their assistance.
+We'd like to thank Lukas B. and another Henry from the Hack the 6ix team for their assistance.